Supplement: ODE Plugin Explanation¶

 const Vector3 c = link->p() + lc;

-// Converts the link origin to the center of gravity.
+// Convert link origin to center of mass.

 dBodySetPosition(bodyID, c.x(), c.y(), c.z());